Algorithmic Shadow Spectroscopy: Shadow spectroscopy

 We then perform a dimensionality reduction in linear time as $\mathcal{O}(\nobs \ttot^2)$.
 This involves computing a relatively small square matrix $\cmat \in \mathds{R}^{\ttot \times \ttot}$ and finding its $\nc$ dominant eigenvectors $v_{1}, v_{2}, \dots v_{\nc}$ that maximise the average overlap with our experimentally estimated signals $f_k$.
 For example, the dominant eigenvector satisfies

-Given $\nc$ peaks in the spectrum, the matrix $\cmat$ has $2\nc$ dominant eigenvectors which from the signal subspace (as in subspace methods in signal processing \cite{hayes1996statistical}), see further details in \cref{app:dimred}.
-Finally, we can robustly estimate the spectral density among the vectors that span this $2c$-dimensional signal subspace by calculating the dominant singular value of a spectral cross-correlation matrix in time $\mathcal{O}(\nc^3 \ttot)$ that is independent of $\nobs$ as we detail in \cref{app:cross_corr}.
+Given $\nc$ peaks in the spectrum, the matrix $\cmat$ has $2\nc$ dominant eigenvectors which form the signal subspace (as in subspace methods in signal processing \cite{hayes1996statistical}), see further details in \cref{app:dimred}.
+The shadow spectrum is effectively obtained by Fourier transforming the dominant eigenvectors $v_{1}, v_{2}, \dots v_{\nc}$ that form the signal subspace.
+Specifically, we robustly estimate the spectral density among these vectors using further classical processing: We calculate the dominant singular value of a spectral cross-correlation matrix in time $\mathcal{O}(\nc^3 \ttot)$ that is independent of $\nobs$ as we detail in \cref{app:cross_corr}.